NateyLB/CTL-Website/README.md

 ![Redux](https://img.shields.io/badge/react--redux-v7.2.0-blue.svg)

 - Redux is a predictable state container for JavaScript apps
-- Redux provides a solution for "prop drilling", where state gets passed as props from a top level component into a deeply nested component
+- Redux provides a solution for "prop drilling", where state gets passed as props from a top level component down into a deeply nested component
 - Redux is an elegant solution for a messy problem, it can also be scaled up

 #### Front-end deployed to Vercel